Jarlakxen/Scala-Interview-Questions/README.md

 #### Reactive Programming Questions:

 * Explain the actor model.
-* Explain the Reactive Manifesto.
 * What are benefits of non-blocking (asynchronous I/O) over blocking (synchronous I/O).
 * Do you think that Scala has the same async spirit as Node.js?
-* Explain the difference between ‘concurrency’ and ‘parallelism,’ and name some constructs you can use in Scala to leverage both.
+* Explain the difference between `concurrency` and `parallelism`, and name some constructs you can use in Scala to leverage both.
 * What is the global ExecutionContext?
   * What does the global ExecutionContext underlay?
+* What is the global ExecutionContext?
+* Akka:
+	* Which are the 3 main components in a Stream?

 #### Coding Questions: